 However, this deluge of unfavorable information might leave us feeling overwhelmed and powerless.
 Being cautious of how you utilize social media is one approach to lessen the stress brought on by the present political landscape.
 (10)

 Keep your phone out of your bedroom so you will not be enticed to scroll instead of getting sound sleep.
 You may also put time limitations on how much and when you can browse social media.

 How to Cope with Election Anxiety?

 There are a few methods of coping with it.
-One way to ensure that the election goes your way is to take direct action.
+One way to ensure the election goes your way is to take direct action.
 This could entail helping out with a movement you care about, supporting the candidate of your choice, or joining a group that works to get individuals to vote.
-But do not forget to take care of the remaining aspects of your life while you are at it.
-You should make an effort to establish the correct balance between participating and being active in politics while yet leading a full life with other interests and pursuits.
+But remember to take care of the remaining aspects of your life while at it.
+You should try to establish the correct balance between participating and being active in politics while leading a full life with other interests and pursuits.